ferpos-engineering/WorkshopVs/README.md

 # WorkshopVs
-Our Visual Studio Projects starting point.
+Our starting point for Visual Studio projects.